-You’ll probably want to document a social policy for the communication team clearly defining roles and responsibilities when it comes to engaging, sharing and responding with the social community.
+You’ll probably want to document a social policy for the communication team, which clearly defines roles and responsibilities when it comes to engaging, sharing and responding with the social community.
 By having a defined social policy, you can ensure the appropriate approvals are in place and be ready to react in a timely manner.

 Also, it’s a good idea to state some of this policy on your social platform in the “about” or profile sections.
-You can write a simple statement for the community about what types content violate your policy and you reserve the right to remove content that you deem inappropriate or vulgar.
+You can write a simple statement for the community about what types of content violate your policy and you reserve the right to remove content that you deem inappropriate.

 Liking and Responding to Comments

 In the customer service realm, social communities are monitored 24/7/365 and responses can be immediate.
-With most associations, APGs and checkoffs, monitoring activity and responding during normal business hours is acceptable.
-Farmers with immediate needs typically know how to reach a board or staff member and are not likely to use social media for situations that require immediate attention.
+For most B2B businesses, monitoring activity and responding during normal business hours is acceptable.
+Customers with immediate needs typically know how to reach a representative and are not likely to use social media for situations that require immediate attention.

-Be consistent with responses and align your checkoff responses with any other executives or experts visible on social media.
-For example, if your CEO and Director of Agronomy also engage on social media, be sure you are sharing information and providing consistent engagements.
+Be consistent with responses and align your responses with any other executives or experts visible on social media.
+For example, if your CEO and sales reps also engage on social media, be sure you share information and provide consistent engagements.

 Responding to Negative Comments

 First, listen.
-Really take in what your farmer or stakeholder is trying to communicate.
-There may be a simple resolution, a misunderstanding that can be cleared up easily or just an opportunity to consider something that has been brought to your attention.
+Really take in what your customer or stakeholder is trying to communicate.
+There may be a simple resolution, a misunderstanding that can be cleared up easily or just an opportunity to consider something brought to your attention.

-In your response, remember you are a human responding on behalf of the checkoff.
+In your response, remember you are a human responding on behalf of your business.
 Be human and positive.
-Let your farmer know you are listening and don’t be afraid to apologize for any confusion or bad experience to help diffuse the situation.
+Let your customer know you are listening and don’t be afraid to apologize for any confusion or bad experience to help diffuse the situation.

-Respond quickly and let your community know you are listening.
+Respond quickly and let your community know you listen.
 If able, answer the question or address the issue directly and politely.
-Be sure to engage your subject matter experts or program managers if needed to help you craft a response and follow the normal approval process with your response.
+Be sure to engage your subject matter experts or managers if needed to help you craft a response and follow the normal approval process with your response.

 Remember, sometimes you should not engage, particularly if negative comments violate your stated policy or are deemed inappropriate.
 These comments can be removed or hidden from the community.

-Engaging with your social community is a great way to encourage more discussion among your farmers and stakeholders and a great way to listen and perhaps better understand the needs of your farmers.
+Engaging with your social community is a great way to encourage more discussion among your customers, prospects and stakeholders and a great way to listen and perhaps better understand their needs.
 Don’t be afraid to ask the community questions.
-For instance, ask them what type of information they would like to see or gather opinions about your efforts.
+Ask them what type of information they would like to see or gather opinions about your efforts.
 Building a community is one of the best ways to build awareness for your efforts and gain additional insights into the needs of the community you serve.